santiocampo1/spotify_clon/README.md

 5. Open your browser and navigate to `http://localhost:4321` to see the application. 🌐

+## Deployment 🚀

+This project will be deployed proximately to a hosting platform like GitHub Pages, Netlify, or Vercel.
+The deployment process will depend on the platform chosen. 🔜

 ## Contributing 🤝

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request. 📥